AndrewTrieu/authapp/README.md

 - [x] Password policy
 - [x] Password encryption
 - [x] Graphical user interface
-- [ ] Client-server encrypted communication: Not implemented for local development
+- [X] Client-server encrypted communication: Implemented for online deployment, but not for local deployment.

 ## Local Development

-Local deployment is done using Docker Compose.
+Local deployment is done using Docker.
 To start the service, run:

 ```bash
 docker-compose up